 The Outreach & Education function engages, empowers and educates the public in the Second District.
 Our outreach mission furthers the Bank’s commitment to the region by listening to the communities we serve and developing programs, analysis and sponsored conferences and clinics to help meet their needs.
 Our education mission aims to advance public knowledge about the Federal Reserve System and its role in the economy.

 We provide empirical evidence for the existence, magnitude, and economic cost of stigma associated with banks borrowing from the Federal Reserve’s Discount Window (DW) during the 2007-08 financial crisis.
-We find that banks were willing to pay a premium in excess of 44 basis points on average (143 basis points after the bankruptcy of Lehman Brothers) to avoid borrowing from the DW.
-DW stigma is economically relevant as it increased banks’ borrowing costs by up to 32.5 percent of their net income during the crisis.
+We find that banks were willing to pay a premium of around 44 basis points across funding sources (126 basis points after the bankruptcy of Lehman Brothers) to avoid borrowing from the DW.
+DW stigma is economically relevant as it increased some banks’ borrowing cost by 32 basis points of their pre-tax return on assets (ROA) during the crisis.
 The implications of our results for the provision of liquidity by central banks are discussed.